 7. Isla Mucura

 Just next door to the rammed little island of Islote is Isla Mucura, a larger, natural island, made up of beaches, coral reefs, and mangroves.
 It’s also home to the lovely luxury hotel of Punta Faro, with its gorgeous beach, massage hut down by the sea, and top-notch fancy meals!

 Their boats will take you over to nearby Tintipan Island (another great island!) at night to swim with bioluminescent plankton, out to some deeper water reefs for diving and snorkeling, or to spot dolphins that are regularly seen in the surrounding waters.
 This is the best island to visit for some pampering and luxury in the glorious Colombian Caribbean!

 8. Isla Barú

 One of Colombia’s classic Caribbean holiday spots, Barú used to be a peninsula until it was cut off from the mainland by the construction of the Canal del Dique, connecting the Magdalena River with the sea closer to Cartagena.
-Around 20,000 people live on an island that’s less that 25km long, and sometimes just 1km wide!
-It’s a hugely popular day-trip from Cartagena (and a great overnighter as well), and can get pretty busy in high-season, but with it’s lovely cabins and hotels Barú is defintely worth paying a visit to.
-The perfect island to break up your classic Colombian Caribbean itinerary with…
+Around 20,000 people live on an island that’s less than 25km long, and sometimes just 1km wide!
+It’s a hugely popular day-trip from Cartagena (and a great overnighter as well) and can get pretty busy in high season, but with its lovely cabins and hotels, Barú is definitely worth paying a visit to.
+The perfect island to break up your classic Colombian Caribbean itinerary with.